My daughters and I love obstacle courses and to run, jump and climb, so, I wondered how to build a backyard ninja warrior course.

 She started on the show in 2014 and moved on from it in 2017.
 She’s amazing!

 Where is the American Ninja Warrior course?

-As I mentioned above, the show travels across the country and the finals have been held in Las Vegas since season 4.
+American Ninja Warrior films in different cities across the country and the finals have been held in Las Vegas since season 4.
 Prior to that, the finals were held in Japan at the Sasuke finals course where the original show holds its finals.

 Here is a list of cities the show has held courses in: